Debt Relief (Developing Countries) Act 2010

 Overview

-The Debt Relief (Developing Countries) Act 2010 aimed to support the reduction of debts owed by certain developing countries, aligning UK law with international initiatives like the Heavily Indebted Poor Countries (HIPC) Initiative.
+The Debt Relief (Developing Countries) Act 2010 aimed to reduce the amount recoverable on debts owed by certain developing countries, aligning UK law with international debt relief initiatives.
+The Act was temporary, initially lasting one year, with the possibility of extension or permanent enactment.

 Description